Lion-Be/undervoting_irregularities/README.md

 # Statistical Election Fraud Detection
 ## :star: Motivation
-This project develops a statistical method to quantify the degree of systematic manipulation that is inherent to fine-graded election results available across a large number of polling stations.
+This project develops a statistical method to quantify the degree of systematic manipulation that is inherent to fine-graded election results.
 Read the full paper HERE. `Forensic Data Analytics` `Fraud Detection`

 Often times, countries hold concurrent electoral contests on voting day.
 When voters arrive at the polling station, they get handed out multiple ballots for different races such as